 Ric Ricci brings 36 years of coaching experience to the Connecticut College men's rowing program.

-The Thematic Inquiry will be a single team-taught course, consisting of six two-week units.
-There will be a substantial graded assignment at the end of each unit.
-An opening question for the course will be: “What does the liberal arts mean?
-Why did I choose to attend a liberal arts college?”
+The Thematic Inquiry will be a team-taught course, consisting of six two-week units.
+The course will open with two related questions: “What does the liberal arts mean?
+Why did I choose to attend a liberal arts college?"
 The course will culminate with students stating their animating questions and proposing their future Curricular Itinerary and Global/Local Engagement.
 Units will typically include an overview of the origins of the liberal arts; the cultural and political context of the liberal arts (including athletics); mathematics and the liberal arts; astronomy and the liberal arts; music (or some other creative art); and philosophy or theology.
 The overall purpose of the course is to provide a thoughtful and unified introduction to the liberal arts, from which students will branch out to consider a wide variety of disciplines and animating questions.

 All students in the Pathway will complete at least three Curricular Itinerary courses, based on their specific interests and animating questions.
 The following courses have been approved in advance by the core faculty of the Pathway.
 Students may also petition to have additional courses counted toward the Curricular Itinerary, as appropriate.

 As the Pathway intends to provide opportunities for comparative study, students may also seek out study away opportunities across the globe that provide engagement with global antiquity and contemporary concerns, such as exploring the sciences in Northern Africa, Mexico, and Peru.
 Current identified options include College Year in Athens and Morningside and Boya Colleges in China, as well as a possible TRIP to Sicily.